Adamskoullos/Vue-JS-Guide/markDown-files/6-vue-crud.md

 The above pattern accepts the emitted task id, then uses the filter method to cycle through the tasks array.
 Each task in the tasks array that does not have the id, is added to the new array which is reassigned to the tasks array.
 The task with the id is excluded.
 This process updates the tasks that are rendered to the DOM.

-So no the data base and browser have been update.
+So now the data base and browser have been update.

+## Patch request to update a task to complete